 A runaway 9-year-old boy was able to sneak past security and the flight crew to gain entry onto a Las Vegas-bound flight.
 Dave Berggren reports.

-The young boy was screened at security during the initial leg of his trip before boarding the flight undetected, said airport spokesman Patrick Hogan.
+The young boy was screened at security during the initial leg of his trip on Thursday, said airport spokesman Patrick Hogan.
+Security camera tapes showed that the child then managed to board a Delta flight undetected, Hogan said.

 Hogan said security footage showed the 9-year-old “waited until the person who was at the gate was busy, and that’s when he got on the plane.”

-The Transportation Security Administration released a statement that read: “The child was screened along with all other passengers to ensure that he was not a threat to the aircraft."
+The TSA released a statement that said, “The child was screened along with all other passengers to ensure that he was not a threat to the aircraft."

-When the plane landed, the Las Vegas Metropolitan Police and Child Protective Services took the boy into custody and arranged his return to Minneapolis, Hogan said.
+When the plane landed, Hogan said, “The Las Vegas Metropolitan Police and Child Protective Services there took the child into custody and were arranging his return to Minneapolis.”
+As of Sunday, the boy remained in Las Vegas in Child Protective Services, according to the source.

-NBC News’ Elisha Fieldstadt, Becky Bratu, Matthew DeLuca and Jay Blackman contributed to this report.
+NBC News' Jay Blackman contributed to this report.